What Is Walmart Marketplace? A Complete Guide

 Best Items to Sell on Walmart Marketplace

-Some product categories perform particularly well on Walmart Marketplace due to customer demand and competition levels.
+Some categories tend to perform especially well due to demand and shopper behavior on Walmart.com.

-• Home & Kitchen: Cookware, small appliances, bedding, and storage solutions
+• Home & Kitchen: cookware, small appliances, bedding, storage

-• Baby & Kids: Toys, children's clothing, and baby supplies
+• Baby & Kids: toys, clothing, baby supplies

-• Outdoor & Garden: Tools, planters, and lawn care equipment
+• Outdoor & Garden: tools, planters, lawn care

 • Competitive pricing

-• Reasonable shipping costs relative to product value
+• Reasonable shipping costs compared to item value

 Handling Shipping and Returns on Walmart’s Marketplace